WebSemanticsAndLinkedData/Documentacion/DOC_STUDENTS.md

  $ git config --global user.email your_mail@here.com
  ```
  * In the github page of the repository, fork it with the button at the top-right of the screen [TODO] and add it to your account.
 This repository will be your personal version where you will add your change before submiting them to the subject's one.
  * Clone your personal version of the repository.
 This will make a local copy of the repository, where you will make changes before uploading it to your remote personal version of the repository.
-First copy the clone url with the green button using HTTPS [TODO].
+First copy the clone url with the green button using HTTPS.
 Then use the next command in your git bash to download it to your computer:
 ```git
 $ git clone url
 ```